 He is married to Joyce with three lovely children and enjoys teaching, research, walking and sight-seeing and gardening.

 Caleb is presently the senior pastor at Elim Church Sparkbrook, Birmingham (UK).
-He has recently completed his Master of Philosophy degree with University of Manchester UK and is now currently undertaking his PhD research program with University of Birmingham.
-His main area of research is Pneumatology, African Spirituality and anything involving spirits.
+He has a Master of Philosophy degree with University of Manchester UK and has recently completed a PhD research program with University of Birmingham.
+His main area of research is second generation Pneumatology, African Spirituality and anything involving spirits.
 Caleb also holds a foundation certificate in counselling with AQA and a Diploma in Film and Media Studies with Wolverhampton University.
 He also has a certificate in Church Leadership and Pastoral Care with the Association of Christian Counsellors.

 Caleb has previously worked as a High School Teaching Assistant, teacher and academic coach.
 He has also worked with youth cross-culturally and is a gifted worship leader, teacher and pastor.
 Apart from research and reading, Caleb enjoys cooking, cycling and playing football with his boys.
 Caleb is married to Angela and they have two boys.